opendaylight/docs/docs/documentation.rst

    * If you still have problems e-mail the documentation group at documentation@lists.opendaylight.org

 #.
-Commit and submit the patch
+Commit and submit the patch.

    #.
 Commit using: